 CHI Health at Home offers a full line of home care services and is dedicated to meeting the total needs of our patients with four distinct yet coordinated home care companies, including home health care and hospice, home respiratory services, home infusion therapy and non-emergency medical transportation.
 We serve as the national home health provider for Catholic Health Initiatives (CHI).
-One of the nation’s largest health systems, CHI operates in 18 states and is comprised of 93 hospitals, including four academic medical centers and teaching hospitals; 24 critical-access facilities; community health services organizations; accredited nursing colleges; home-health agencies; and other facilities that span the inpatient and outpatient continuum of care.
+One of the nation’s largest health systems, as of this posting, CHI operates in 18 states and is comprised of 93 hospitals, including four academic medical centers and teaching hospitals; 24 critical-access facilities; community health services organizations; accredited nursing colleges; home-health agencies; and other facilities that span the inpatient and outpatient continuum of care.

 CHI Health at Home specializes in health care management and partners with hospital systems to manage the day-to-day operations of the home care-related companies, allowing the health system to focus on their primary business of running the hospital.